Is your foot pain more than physical? Does it have spiritual and metaphysical roots as well?

 Second: Say daily, positive affirmations for your feet:

-Third: Consider using a therapeutic foot bath for your quiet, contemplative time.
+Third: Consider using a therapeutic foot bath for your quiet, contemplative and restorative time.
 It is a very relaxing way to relieve the stress on your feet, and set your focus on them for healing.
-Bringing your attention with warm water flowing over them is very, very grounding.
+Bringing your attention to your feet with warm water flowing over them is very, very grounding.
+Using the essential oil, called Grounding, a wonderful blend of the aroma of evergreen trees, such as Cedar, Spruce, Pine and Fir, help you to re-connect to your foundation for healing.
 Click on the link for the best ideas on how to do this.

 Fourth: Consider my yoga methods for increasing your grounding experience to heal your feet.
 Issues of the feet are 1st Chakra energy issues.
 Unblock your first chakra to heal your feet.
 Click on the link to learn more about this.

 May your foot pain be your guide to get you back in stride with a pace that is manageable, neither too fast nor too slow as you move toward health and healing of your body-mind-soul!